sphinx-contrib/matlabdomain/README.rst

-   * ``"all"`` - Auto-links everything included with ``"basic"``, plus all known classes and functions everywhere else they appear in any docstring, any names ending with "()" within class, property, or method docstrings that match a method of the corresponding class, and any property or method names in their own docstrings.
+   * ``"all"`` - Auto-links everything included with ``"basic"``, plus all known classes and functions everywhere else they appear in any docstring, any fully qualified (including class name) property or method names, any names ending with "()" within class, property, or method docstrings that match a method of the corresponding class, and any property or method names in their own docstrings.
 Note that a non-breaking space before or after